 News and Notes:

-Important Fall Dates
+Important Dates – Fall 2014

 Student Advocate for ADA Accommodations

 In an effort to assist students that either receive or may believe they are entitled to receive accommodations under the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act of 1973, the University has appointed a student advocate to be a contact for students that may have questions regarding the provision of their accommodations or their right to accommodations.
 The advocate will assist any students that may have questions regarding these rights.
 Dr. Idna Corbett, Dean of Undergraduate Studies and Student Support Services, has been designated in this role.
 Any students that may need assistance with their rights to accommodations should contact her at firstname.lastname@example.org.